winksaville/csgrs/readme.md

     a.build(&b.all_polygons());

 Subtraction and intersection naturally follow from set operations.
 If union is `A | B`, subtraction is `A - B = ~(~A | B)` and intersection is `A & B = ~(~A | ~B)` where `~` is the complement operator.

+# Todo
+- Refactor to use Point3 where appropriate
+- Extrusions from X, Y, or Z
+- Bounding box function
+- Measurement function
+- Grow / Shrink
+- Projection
+- dxf export

 # License